cafekid/WildDream-3rdApp/README.md

 # WildDream-3rdApp
-An 3rd-party mobile app for wilddream.net based on React Native.
+A 3rd-party mobile app for wilddream.net based on React Native.